 Some streets in the University area prohibit parking on football Saturdays (home football games).
 Check street signs before parking.
 Here are some resources offering insight on parking for home football games:

-Visit the COTA website for more information about the Columbus transit system, including maps and real-time tracking.
+Visit COTA's page for Ohio State students to find more information about the Columbus transit system, including maps and real-time tracking.

 - Routes that service the Ohio State Columbus campus: 1, 2, 8, 22, 31, and NightOWL

 New Sanitization Practices (Here is a link to a video)